Teofimo Lopez is treading a disturbing path through boxing

 The former world champion, still just 25, is courting controversy with claims that he wants to ‘kill’ opponents.
 But that’s not all, writes Alex Pattle...

 All that was visible of Teofimo Lopez was his left sleeve, the white of his jumper beaming in the dark.
 The orange flash of a street lamp splashed through the car, where the boxer reclined in the backseat.
-He leant forward, easing his body out of the shadows.
+He leaned forward, easing his body out of the shadows.
 His face, however, remained obscured by the rear-view mirror.
 “One thing I love about my sport: I could kill a guy and get away with it.”

 In the driver’s seat, Lopez Sr whipped his gaze from the road to his phone screen.
 His face cracked into a cackle.
 “You gotta edit that one!” he laughed, somewhat uneasily, aiming the request at Eddie Gomez on the other end of the call – on the other side of the split-screen.
 Gomez, best known as the host of Punsh Drunk Boxing, howled a laugh back down the line.